Above Ground Above Ground — Can You Clean Pool Liner with Bleach? Safe Methods & Tips

 Step-by-Step Cleaning Process

-- Lower the water level: Drop water 2-3 inches below the stained area if cleaning the waterline.
-For underwater stains, you may need to partially drain the pool.
+1. Lower the water level: Drop water 2-3 inches below the stained area if cleaning the waterline.
+For underwater stains, you may need to lower the water level - but never drain a vinyl-liner pool more than about halfway, since the liner can shrink, float, or crack.

 Critical Safety Warnings